ge3224/neocities/README.md

 # A Neocities client written in Rust

-Upload files to your [Neocities](https://neocities.org/) website your terminal.
+Upload files to your [Neocities](https://neocities.org/) website from your terminal.

 ## Installation